 A word of warning: depending on 1) the market; 2) the impact of any business restriction on competition; and, 3) the justification for the restriction and/or benefit to the market; there could be an antitrust or competition issue.
 After FTC v.
 Actavis, Inc., 570 U.S. ______, 133 S.Ct.
 2223 (2013), antitrust liability can be alleged even if the patent is not shown to be invalid.
 Lexmark took away any immunity defense based on proper exercise of post-sale license restrictions under a patent that would be immune from antitrust liability.
 See, e.g. andcompareKodak v.
 Image Technical Services, Inc., 504 U.S. 451 (1992) and In re Independent Service Organizations, 203 F.3d 1322 (Fed.
 Cir.
 2000).
 So, there is a solution to every problem, but any solution has to address both the business goal and the legal risk: “…(e)very form of refuge has its price.”
 Eagles, Lyin’ Eyes, 1975.

-Danielle (DJ) Healey has been litigating complex cases in federal and state courts and handling arbitration proceedings for over 30 years.
-She has focused on patent litigation and related antitrust and tort claims since 1994.
+Danielle (DJ) Healey has been litigating complex cases in federal, state courts, and agencies, and handling licensing, antitrust, mediation and arbitration matters for over 34 years.
+She has focused on patent litigation and related antitrust and tort claims since 1994. ...